nuls-io/devsite/source/contract/index.md

 }
 ```

-In a contract project, only the imported jar package: contract sdk.jar, which provides classes for obtaining block information and transaction information.
+In one contract project, it requires to introduce a jar package “contract-sdk.jar” which provides the class to get block and transaction details
-There can be multiple classes and interfaces in a project.
+The project has several classes and interfaces

-After the contract is written, compiled and packaged, and deployed to the completely invalid chain, the constructor of the virgin execution contract initializes the contract and saves the contract state on the chain.
-The contract state is all member variables of the contract class.
+When compiling, packaging and deploying the prepared contract onto the Nuls chain, the virtual machine will implement the construction method of this contract to initialize it, and save the contract status onto the chain.
+The contract status is the member variables of contract class

-After the contract is deployed, all public methods of the contract class can be called, by calling these methods to read or modify the contract state.
+After the contract is deployed, all public methods of contract class can be called so as to read or modify the contract status

-Description of the annotation
+Explanatory comments

-@View tag @View method, the state of the contract will not change after the call, you can query the contract status in this way.
+@View labels the method of @View.
+After it is called, the contract status will remain and it can be researched by such means

-@Payable tag @Payable method to pass the amount when calling
+@Payable labels the method of @Payable.
+Only when it is called, the amount can be transferred in

-@Required marks the @Required parameter, the value must be passed when calling
+@Required labels the parameter of @Required.
+When it is called, there must be transfer-in value

-Go to github to download completely invalid source code, there are some contract examples.
+Go to download nuls source code on github, and get some contract examples

-## 5. Nuls Smart Contract SDK
+## 5. Nuls Contract SDK

-The Contract SDK provides several classes to facilitate contract development:
+Contract SDK provides several classes to be convenient for contract development:

 ### io.nuls.contract.sdk.Address